 Pecan Grove Camping Area

-Shady Meadows Camping Loop
+Shady Meadows Camping Area

-Cabins & Screened Shelters
+Cabins and Screened Shelters

 Garner State Park offers 57 cabins and 37 screened shelters that can be reserved for use.
-The cabins offer modern amenities and are equipped with kitchens and bathrooms.
-The screened shelters are more primitive, but offer electricity, picnic tables, and fire rings.
-No RVs are permitted at the screened shelters or cabins.
+The cabins offer modern amenities and are equipped with kitchens, bathrooms, and some are outfitted with fireplaces.
+Luckily, the cabins include central AC, heating, a small kitchen, and a few beds.

 Seasonal activities in Garner State Park

-The Frio Canyon Trail is an easy, flat, nearly 3-mile trail that will take you through incredible sights of the canyon and surrounding mountains.
-The nearly mile-long Old Entrance Road is a great paved route open to cyclists where you can catch a glimpse of endangered golden-cheeked warblers.
+The Frio Canyon Trail is an easy, flat, nearly three-mile trail that will take you through incredible sights of the canyon and surrounding mountains along the northern part of the park.
+The nearly one-mile Old Entrance Road is a great paved route open to cyclists where you can catch a glimpse of endangered golden-cheeked warblers.

-Boating & Fishing
+Boating and Fishing

-Garner State Park is haven for RVers who love getting out on the water for some aquatic adventure.
+Garner State Park is a haven for RVers who love getting out on the water for some aquatic adventures.
 You can rent paddle boats, kayaks, and tubes to enjoy thrilling fun on the Frio River.
 Whether you want to paddle your canoe or go tubing, you’ll enjoy a fun and relaxing time with a crystal clear view of Texan forests and hillsides.
 You can also enjoy a fun-filled afternoon hooking your bait while fishing along the serene riverfront.

 The off-season is a great time to enjoy a relaxing picnic at this state park, when the air is cooler and the trails are less crowded.
 You’ll love enjoying a scrumptious meal while being surrounded by beautiful views of Texas hillsides and rocky canyon faces.
 Whether you want to picnic along the riverfront or on top of a hillside, Garner State Park is a scenic oasis for RVers.

-The spring is one of the best times of year to bird watch at Garner State Park.
-Once you take your binoculars out of your camper you can try to spot the endangered golden-cheeked warbler or the black-capped vireo, both of which are native nesters in this area.
+The spring is one of the best times of year to birdwatch at Garner State Park.
+Once you take your binoculars out of your camper, you can try to spot the endangered golden-cheeked warbler or the black-capped vireo, both of which are native nesters in this area.
 You’ll want to look high in the Ashe juniper or low in the shrubs to spot these rare species.
 You might also catch a glimpse of turkey vultures, mourning doves, and eastern bluebirds.